christianvedels/News_and_Market_Sentiment_Analytics/README.md

+# **Message:** First lecture on 2024-10-21 is cancelled due to ilness.
+First lecture will be on 2024-10-30 instead

 # News and Market Sentiment Analytics
 This is the GitHub page of [DS821: News and Market Sentiment Analytics](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=156413&lang=en) offered in the Data Science masters of the University of Southern Denmark.
 Here you can find slides and other content for the course.
 If you are a student of this course, please also check the itslearning page of the course.